Hakuyume/pandoc-filter-graphviz/README.md

-# Graphviz filter for Pandoc
+# A Pandoc filter for Graphviz

 This filter provides Graphviz code block support.